Anushk97/Blog/_posts/2024-06-11-second-post.md

         return logits, loss

 ```
-**Load from pretrained method**: Class method to load pre-trained weights from Hugging Face's GPT-2 models.
+🔥 **Load from pretrained method**: Class method to load pre-trained weights from Hugging Face's GPT-2 models.
 - Model Configuration: Sets the number of layers, heads, and embedding dimensions based on the model type.
 - Initialize Model: Creates a new GPT model with the specified configuration.
 - Load Pre-trained Weights: Loads pre-trained weights from a Hugging Face model.
-- Weight Alignment: Ensures that the weights are correctly aligned and copies them to the new model, handling any necessary transpositions.👇
+- Weight Alignment: Ensures that the weights are correctly aligned and copies them to the new model, handling any necessary transpositions.

 ```
     @classmethod